 The cool thing I’ve discovered is there really is no competition.
 I can have it all, stay as demanding of myself (and guests) in the art and keep drawing new readers who appreciate the masochism.
 Hec, I can even laugh.
-I realized my writing was more stiff last year.
-I now try to say something more simply where I did more formally before – as a reflection of my ease as a blogger and a way to bridge any distance between me and the reader.
+I realized my writing was a a bit stiff last year.
+As a reflection of my ease as a blogger and a way to bridge any distance between me and the reader, I now try to say something more simply where I did it more formally before.
 I’ve also allowed myself more liberty, not insisting that I hurt my brain in every darn post.
 I discovered it’s called having fun.
 With you.
 Who cares what I did, where I went this week?
 Many of you let me know you actually do, in this thing known as relationship.
 A reader graciously praised me for keeping my ego out of this blog.
 That’s not been hard, as A Holistic Journey has become something bigger than me.
-(I know that’s supposed to be a subject pronoun.)
 Yes, I’ve worked my butt off but I can’t take full credit for what it’s become.
-I almost couldn’t name it as I watched it grow.
-But my blog was alive, this worldwide community of artists and thinkers who share their history, fears, and dreams.
+I almost couldn’t name what I was seeing as I watched it grow.
+My blog was alive, this worldwide community of artists and thinkers who share their history, fears, and dreams.
 I feel closer to some of you than I do with people in my day-to-day.
 As I evolve, I’m seeing that quality and quantity in blogging can be friends.

 So the 133 views on my About in the last seven days tell me I had a good number of new readers.
 This view count is our speedometer.
 Your comments will often come from faithful readers, your likes from them as well as the pop-ins.
 But it’s the stat on your About that marks those who’re checking out your blog and tells you if you’re walking in place or going somewhere.
 Sure, people can follow you without reading your intro but that number can help you gauge your growth.
-Whether folks are just passing through or staying depends on the content of that page and the rest.
+Whether folks are just passing through or staying depends a lot on the content of that page.

 I tend not to make promises to myself because life happens.
 But a goal is not a promise that you’ll make it.
 It is a hope you launch into the air with the commitment to keep it in trajectory.
 When a year after I gained 100 followers I found myself with 3000, I shut my eyes and then dared to peek into the sun.
 I set a hesitant goal of doubling my subscribers by the next June.
 A pie-in-the-sky aspiration, with these time constraints.